ariakerstein/ariakerstein.github.io/_drafts/2020-05-19-consideration.md

 You might believe that Tic Toc is going to destory our cultural values, 15 seconds at a time.

-Emergent technologies are never accidental.
+But emergent technologies are never bad.